Are you skeptical and inquisitive about the world around you?

 Most people fully accept paranormal and pseudoscientific claims without critique as they are promoted by the mass media.
 Here Be Dragons offers a toolbox for recognizing and understanding the dangers of pseudoscience, and appreciation for the reality-based benefits offered by real science.
-(Download a Press Kit here.)
+(Download Media Kit here.)

 The Skeptic in the Room